pdevito3/HeimGuard/README.md

 Let's start by differentiating 3 different levels of permissions:

 - **Application access**: these are generally configured in your auth server and passed along in your token (e.g. using audience (`aud`) claim to determine what apis a token can be used in).
-- **Feature access**: role-permission checks in a particular application boundary (e.g. can a user perform some action).
+- **Feature access**: permission specific check in a particular application boundary (e.g. can a user perform some action).
 - **Application logic**: custom business logic specific to your application (e.g. given this certain set of criteria, can a user perform some action).

 The goal with HeimGuard is to easily manage user’s permissions around the feature access scope of permissions in your .NET apps using the built in .NET policies you’re familiar with.